Faculty Profiles

 Max Chapnick

 I study, teach, and write about the intersection between literature, science, and politics.
-As a literary historian, I am invested in understanding how events of past influenced literature and vice versa.
-My particular interest and expertise concerns novels written in nineteenth century Britain and the United States, but my research covers global concerns, longer time periods, and different genres.
+As a literary historian, I am invested in understanding how events of the past influenced literature and vice versa.
+I am particularly interested in novels written in nineteenth-century Britain and America, but my research covers global concerns, longer time periods, and different genres.

 My current book project is called Wild Science: Radical Politics and Rejected Knowledge in Nineteenth-Century Fiction.
 This book examines how British and American nineteenth-century writers employed pseudo-science—or what I call "rejected knowledge"—to challenge the consolidating power of science and the state.
 I argue that progressive-minded authors harnessed the discourses of non-traditional sciences (including mesmerism, spiritualism, and African American conjure) to resist the coordination between science and empire.